bcdipesh/task-manager-api/README.md

 ## Running the project

+    - For Development
-    $ npm run dev for development
+    $ npm run dev
+    - For Production
-    $ npm run start for production
+    $ npm run start